McCarthy says Santos will be seated on committees - NewsBreak

 Speaker Kevin McCarthy (R-Calif.) on Tuesday said Rep. George Santos (R-N.Y.) will be seated on committees, after the embattled freshman lawmaker admitted to embellishing parts of his resume.

-“He’ll get seated on committees,” McCarthy said in the Capitol when asked if he would be assigned to any panels.
+“He’ll get seated on committees,” McCarthy said in the Capitol when asked if he would be assigned to any panels.‘Mr. Speaker: Kevin McCarthy’s Path to Power’

 The comments come after McCarthy last week said Santos should not be on any top House committees — including Appropriations, Ways and Means, Financial Services and Energy and Commerce — but left the door open to seating him on other panels.